bshack/trndyModel/README.md

 var modelColor3 = new Model();
 ```

-Now create a new collection to hold the models
+Now create a new collection to hold the models.

 ```
 var modelColors = new Collection();